CIBS Funding for Research

 STEP 1: Application Guidelines for Funding International Business Research

-- Please outline your planned IB research activities.
+- Outline your planned IB research activities.
 Identify any co-authors associated with the research and how much funding they have obtained from other sources.

-- Please identify partial support from alternative funding sources (e.g., from your department, professorship, the Mays Business School, Texas A&M or elsewhere).
+- Identify partial support from alternative funding sources (e.g., from your department, professorship, the Mays Business School, Texas A&M or elsewhere).
 If you have secured alternate funds, please indicate the amount available and source of funding.
 If you have not, please explain briefly why alternative funds are not available.

 - Have you received travel or research funds from CIBS during the past 12 months?
 If yes, please detail the amounts, dates and purpose.